Interview with Charlie Darby

 Description

-Charlie Darby joined the Royal Air Force in September 1943 and recounts in great detail, his training as an air gunner/wireless operator on Wellingtons and Ansons at RAF Bridlington, RAF Bridgnorth, RAF Castle Kennedy, RAF Acaster Malbis and RAF Riccall.
+Charlie Darby joined the Royal Air Force in September 1943 and describes, in great detail, his training as an air gunner/wireless operator on Wellingtons and Ansons at RAF Bridlington, RAF Bridgnorth, RAF Castle Kennedy, RAF Acaster Malbis and RAF Riccall.
 He explains how he crewed up at 21 Operational Training Unit, RAF Morton in the Marsh, before being posted to RAF Driffield with 466 Squadron, where he served as a rear gunner.
 He recounts operational experiences, including an operation to Bochum.
 He discusses discipline and living conditions.
-At the end of the war he was transferred to ground work and moved between a number of stations before being demobbed in 1947.
+At the end of the war, he was transferred to groundwork and moved between a number of stations before being demobbed in 1947.
 He worked for Hoover and other companies before setting up his own engineering business.
-He recalls what happened to his crew after the war and his participation in the unveiling of a memorial in Driffield Gardens in 1993.
+He talks about what happened to his crew after the war and his participation in the unveiling of a memorial in Driffield Gardens in 1993.

 Creator